Pravasi Bharatiya Divas: Venues

+Chief Guests

+Ever since the first Pravasi Bharatiya Divas of 2003, eminent Indian origin foreign heads of state, government and other personalities are invited as chief guests.
+The first chief guest was Sir Anerood Jugnauth, then Prime Minister of Mauritius.

 Regional Pravasi Bharatiya Divas

 The Ministry of External Affairs organizes Regional Pravasi Bharatiya Divas (RPBD) periodically outside India to connect with the Indian Diaspora in specific regions, familiarize them with the policies and programmes of the Government, enable them to contribute to India's development and growth, and address their concerns.

 10 RPBD events have been held till date, at the following places:

 The 10th Regional Pravasi Bharatiya Divas (RPBD) Convention was organized in Singapore at Marina Bay Sands, on 6 & 7 January 2018.
 This was a special RPBD to celebrate the 25 years of strategic partnership between India and ASEAN.
 The theme of the 2018 PBD Convention is "Ancient Route, New Journey: Diaspora in the Dynamic India-ASEAN Partnership".
 Indian EAM Sushma Swaraj is the Guest of Honour, and Singapore's Deputy Prime Minister Teo Chee Hean also attended.
 Indian Road Transport and Highways Minister Nitin Gadkari and chief ministers of Andhra Pradesh and Assam, N Chandrababu Naidu and Sarbananda Sonowal respectively, also attended the event.
 Singapore's Trade and Industry Minister S Iswaran and Foreign Minister Vivian Balakrishnan also addressed over 2,500 delegates.